 Mexican drug lord gets his own miniseries, made in Colombia

-In this March, 21, 2017 photo, Mexican actor Marco de la O plays drug trafficker Joaquin Guzman during the filming of "El Chapo" in Tabio, Colombia.
-The life of the Mexican drug kingpin is being brought to television screens in a drama co-produced by Netflix and Univision.
+The life of the Mexican drug kingpin is being brought to television screen... .
+In this March, 21, 2017 photo, Mexican actor Marco de la O relaxes during a pause in the filming of the TV series about the life Mexico's drug lord Joaquin Guzman, in Tabio, Colombia.

 Comments